 All the market research you do forms the basis for your marketing.
 You collect data about customers and competitors.
 You use this information to create a plan of action: your marketing plan.
 In this plan you work out the various parts of your marketing, such as product, price, and promotion.
 What product or service do you offer at what price and with what promotion?
 Read more about your marketing plan.
-Also, do not forget about your online visibility.

 Introducing your product on the market

 When all your research is done and your product has been developed, you will want to introduce it to the market.
 Before you do, there are some aspects to consider, such as business partners, taxes, sales and advertising, import and export rules, safety and packaging, and possible permits.
 Read more about introducing a product on the market.